Updat3

 HISTORICAL CONTEXT

 The immediate backdrop to this situation is the military conflict initiated by the United States and Israel against Iran in March 2026.
-This conflict was sparked by longstanding concerns over Iran's nuclear program, which the US perceives as a growing threat.
+This conflict was sparked by longstanding concerns over Iran's nuclear program, which the US perceives as a growing threat to both regional and global security.

 Brief